Azure/azure-documentdb-datamigrationtool/TESTS.md

 > 💡 The **.runsettings** file includes tips and examples on how to configure each data platform.

-### DocumentDb (Azure Cosmos DB SQL API)
+### Azure DocumentDb (Azure Cosmos DB SQL API)

-The [Azure Cosmos DB emulator][azure-cosmos-db-emulator] is the simplest way to run the functional tests for the DocumentDb source and sinks.
+Use the [Azure Cosmos DB emulator][azure-cosmos-db-emulator] to run the functional tests for the DocumentDb source and sinks.
 The emulator can be installed on your local machine and ran like any other desktop application.

 After the emulator is running, update the **Microsoft.DataTransfer.DocumentDb.FunctionalTests/.runsettings** file with the following connection string: